vince-from-nice/osmaxil/README.md

 All the settings are located in src/main/resources/settings.properties.

-There's various settings such as local PostGIS or OSM API connection as well special settings for the plugins.
+There's various settings such as parameters for OSM API or local PostGIS connection as well special settings for the plugins.

-Plugins settings include for example which changeset source label and comment to use, or minimal matching score (see the section "How it works").
+Plugins settings include for example which source label to set in the API changesets or the minimal matching score (see the section "How it works").

 You also need to create you own password.properties file in src/main/resources which contains you private passwords (for OSM API and local PostGIS connection).